-Monarch enthusiasts across North America were rejoicing last February when it was announced that 200 million monarchs were overwintering in Mexico last winter…up from just 57 million the year before!
+Monarch enthusiasts across North America were rejoicing in February 2016 when it was announced that 200 million monarchs were overwintering in Mexico last winter…up from just 57 million the year before!

 But then the unthinkable happened…

-Population loss estimates have been all over the place, with the latest estimate from Mexican officials putting storm related deaths at 6.2 million butterflies.
+Population loss estimates were all over the place, with Mexican officials putting storm related deaths at 6.2 million butterflies.

 3. Fall Blooming Plants can Attract Hundreds of Migrators!

 Some luck is involved in enticing mass monarchs through your garden gates, but by planting flowers like Mist flowers, Liatris ligulistylis, and the Mexican sunflowers in the following butterfly video, living this dream is a distinct possibility…

 4. Monarchs Roost on Trees in Clusters that can Number in the Thousands

 This culminates in the roost to end all roosts at their Mexican wintering grounds where they number in the millions.
 Coastal California also has overwintering roost sites in the thousands.
 The trees are literally covered in a blanket of monarchs.